5ifar/Svviggy/Case Study Analysis using SQL Queries/Case Study Solutions.md

 **Steps:**
 1. For `group_1` CTE:
    - Implement INNER JOIN to merge `orders` table with the `restaurants` table based on `r_id` field.
-   - Group the results by `r_name` field and calculte the average of `restaurant_rating` field and distinct count of `user_id` field based on restaurant group.
+   - Group the results by `r_name` field and calculate the average of `restaurant_rating` field and distinct count of `user_id` field based on restaurant group.
 2. For `group_2` CTE:
    - Implement INNER JOIN to merge `orders` table with the `delivery_partners` table based on `partner_id` field.
-   - Group the results by `partner_name` field and calculte the average of `delivery_rating` field and distinct count of `user_id` field based on partner group.
+   - Group the results by `partner_name` field and calculate the average of `delivery_rating` field and distinct count of `user_id` field based on partner group.
 3. Joining both CTEs:
    -  Implement INNER JOIN to merge `group_1` CTE with the `group_2` CTE based on `unique_users` field.
    -  Implement the `CORR` operator to calculate the coefficient of correlation between `avg_restaurant_rating` and `avg_delivery_rating` fields.